 And the second group of fans is more important than the first.

-The people who would come out to see "The Tebow Gimmick" will go away when it doesn’t work.
-And I simply don’t believe it will work long term.
+The people that would come out to see "The Tebow Gimmick" will go away when it doesn’t work.
+And I simply don’t believe it will work long-term.
 (Is there a worse scenario than putting tarps back up?)

 Adding Tebow certainly could give Smith and Mularkey something to commiserate about -- their boss.